Efforts for health management

 Health indicators for achieving the task

-[Reduce the percentage of employees at risk related to lipids]*1
+[Reduce the percentage of employees at risk related to blood lipid level]*2

-Percentage of employees with triglycerides greater than 150 mg/dL or HDL cholesterol less than 40 mg/dL
+Percentage of employees with fasting triglycerides greater than 150 mg/dL (or 175 mg/dL if fasting is not possible) or HDL cholesterol less than 40 mg/dL

 FY2020